© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Standing cross known as Top Cross is a scheduled monument protected by Historic England under reference 1012924.
 View the official record →

-Top Cross is a standing cross located in Nottinghamshire, England, and is recorded as a monument of medieval date.
+Top Cross is a standing cross located in Nottinghamshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012924.

 Standing cross known as Top Cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012924.